drNymbus/ync-api-shop/README.md

 - **POST `/order`**: Adds a new order to the orders table then returns the status of the query: 200 if successful, 500 otherwise.
 Only one order can be posted at a time.

 - **DELETE `/order?id=<item_id>`**: Removes an order from the table then returns the status of the query: 200 if successful, 500 otherwise.

+- **POST `/mailing`**: Add user info to the mailing table then returns the status of the query: 200 if successful, 500 otherwise, Only one mailing info can be posted at a time.

+- **DELETE `/mailing?mail=<address>`**: Remove a user info from the mailing table then returns the status of the query: 200 if successful, 500 otherwise.

 In case a request cannot be completed or fails the response will update the status accordingly to the error type and contain an error message under a json format: